 At a high level, the inbound sales methodology has four different steps:

 - Identify -- In the Identification phase, you’re identifying prospects and leads.
 In a perfect world, you’d have tons of leads coming from website conversions that align with the right buyer personas in the Awareness, Consideration, or Decision stage of the buyer’s journey.
 Inbound leads are the first place to start; the best conversation starters.
-You also more than likely have data on anonymous prospects that are visiting your company and the companies that they come from: inbound companies.
+You also more than likely have data on anonymous prospects visiting your company and the companies they come from; inbound companies.
 To identify leads from inbound companies, you need tools that use reverse IP address lookup software to give you a reasonably accurate assessment (usually) of what company a visitor or group of visitors is coming from.
-In addition, you can identify prospects by looking for trigger events; including positive and negative news, social media monitoring on your company name, your competitors’ company names, and industry keywords and hashtags that are specifically relevant.
+In addition, you can identify prospects by looking for trigger events, including positive and negative news, social media monitoring on your company name, your competitors’ company names, and industry keywords and hashtags that are specifically relevant.

 - Connect -- When you connect with an inbound prospect, that person more than likely is in the Awareness stage or perhaps the Consideration stage.
 That person has likely not yet progressed to the Decision stage.
 And if an initial Connect reveals that someone actually is in the Decision stage, you’re almost certainly getting involved way too late in their buyer’s journey.
 Approached correctly, the goal with your Connect should be to advance leads into qualified leads.
 But it's critical that you take the time to figure out the context of where each person is in the buyer’s journey: Early, middle, or late?
-If you have website conversion data, look at the kind of content being consumed on your website, the conversions.
+If you have website conversion data, look at the kind of content being consumed on your website, and the conversions.
 Do not make the flawed assumption that every prospect is Decision stage and immediately ready for a sales conversation.
 Early on, just Connect and offer some help.
 Did it download OK?
 Were you able to get into the webinar recording?
 Do you have what you need to attend the webinar?
 What are you looking for help with?
 Just be helpful.